 ‘Best Ever’ Brownies and Minty Brown Sugar Chocolate Chip Cookies

 One of the cookies I baked was a Tiramisu cookie I got from the Domino’s Sugar site.
-Domino’s Sugar sent me a $20.00 gift card for my holiday baking and wanted me to maybe try and bake something from their recipe page, or just use their sugar in my holiday baking in general.
-Well, no need to ask, since I use Domino’s sugar in all of my baking, and have been doing so since I was in High School.
+Domino’s Sugar sent me a $20.00 gift card for my holiday baking and wanted me to bake something from their recipe page, or just use their sugar in my holiday baking in general.
+Well, no need to ask, since I use Domino’s sugar in all of my baking, and have been doing so since I was in high school.
 I’m never, ever without it..brown, dark brown, granulated, powdered etc..so, in retropsect, it was like them asking me to change my underwear each day.

 The aforementioned Tiramisu cookies

 In any event, I didn’t particularly like the cookie part of this Tiramisu cookie recipe, so I used THIS COOKIE, minus the chocolate chips and nuts,BUT, used the fillings from the Domino’s sugar recipe.
-Some liked it, some didn’t..but isn’t that usually the case?
-If we all had the same palate, eating/indulging would be pretty boring, wouldn’t it?
+Fudgy, creamy, drippy, gooey.
+Enough said.

 Mandel Kakor - I call them Swedish Biscotti, and Raspberry Linzer Cookies